Daniel-Marynicz/MintTask1/README.md

 App requires [Composer] to install dependencies.

-For more information about installing docker please follow the documentation: https://getcomposer.org/download/
+For more information about installing [Composer] please follow the documentation: https://getcomposer.org/download/

 #### Install dependencies